A Physician’s Response to EHR and the Need For Digital Documentation

 So whether your practice is new to EHR, or you’ve been utilizing it for years–it may be time to step back and take a look at the effectiveness of your system.
 Start by asking yourself these three questions:

 - Is EHR interfering with my relationship with my patients?

 - Am I struggling to produce accurate records in a timely manner?

 If you answered yes to any of these questions, it may be time to consider medical transcription for your practice.
-Visit our website to learn more about our medical transcription services.
+Visit our EHR integration page to learn more about how we can help.

 Want to optimize clinical productivity through outsourcing?
 Download our free guide below!

 Nathaniel Smathers, is contributor to the DataMatrix Medical blog with a background in healthcare content creation for over a decade.
 Nathaniel has a passion for exploring the intersections of healthcare, data analysis, and digital innovation.